EduardoF10/SimpleTodo/README.md

 ## Notes

-It was a challenge being able to understand some unkwon concepts but completing the work was an easy task thanks to the instructional videos.
+It was a challenge being able to understand some unknown concepts but completing the work was an easy task thanks to the instructional videos.

 ## License